kelp-chip/webpack-babel-practice/README.md

 ---------------------------------------------------------------------------------------------------------------------

-Steps to recreate this simple react app using webpack/babel to compile jsx files
+Steps to recreate this environment yourself:

 1) run "npm init" to create package.json